haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/components/ui-wysiwyg.md

 </form>
 ```

 Last, add your data provider, controller, and routes.
-Refer to [Creating a Magento admin page]({{ page.baseurl }}/ext-best-practices/extension-coding/example-module-adminpage.html) for more information.
+Refer to [新建一个Magento管理面板页面]({{ page.baseurl }}/ext-best-practices/extension-coding/example-module-adminpage.html) for more information.

 ## Modify the default editor
-The most common way to configure UI components in Magento is to add a configuration section inside the XMl element when declaring it on a form.
+The most common way to configure UI 组件 in Magento is to add a configuration section inside the XMl element when declaring it on a form.
 If you need to apply dynamic modifications to a UI component, we recommend using PHP modifiers since Magento supports replacing the default WYSIWYG editor with other WYSIWYG libraries.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Refer to [About PHP modifiers in UI components]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_modifier_concept.html) for more information.
+Refer to [关于UIcomponents的PHP修改]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_modifier_concept.html) for more information.
 </div>

 To use PHP modifiers, your data provider must inherit from `ModifierPoolDataProvider`.
 The following class adds support for modifier pools, which are required when using modifiers.
 Inheriting from this class allows you to use modifiers.